Flagship Programs

 In order to strengthen the core competencies of the University and thus to further the university's aspiration to become a regional institution of national quality, the President and Provost previously invited individual faculty members, faculty teams, and directors to submit academic Flagship Program proposals for select undergraduate or graduate programs.

-UNF President announced the Flagship initiative in 2004, and the university has established six such programs: Coastal Biology, Nursing, Music, Nutrition and Dietetics, Transportation and Logistics, and International Business program.
+The President announced the Flagship initiative in 2004, and the University has since established six flagship programs: Coastal Biology, Nursing, Music, Nutrition & Dietetics, Transportation & Logistics, and International Business.

 Established June 2011